timothyrenner/turbine/README.md

 As such it's not a distributed framework: it's a library built to run on a single machine and take advantage of all available cores.

 This is _not_ a production system, and isn't designed to compete with any existing frameworks.
-The closest project to it that I've seen is Matz's [streem](https://github.com/matz/streem), which is a DSL for asynchronous stream processing.
+The closest project to it that I've seen are Matz's [streem](https://github.com/matz/streem), which is a DSL for asynchronous stream processing, and [dask](http://dask.pydata.org/en/latest/), which is a dataflow framework for Python.
 Read the "Motivation" section for more details on what turbine does differently and why I think it's useful.
 I do need to mention a couple of things first: